ianstormtaylor/slate/docs/libraries/slate-react.md

 ### `insertFragmentData(editor: ReactEditor, data: DataTransfer)`

 Insert fragment data from a `DataTransfer` into the editor.
+Returns true if some content has been effectively inserted.

 ### `insertTextData(editor: ReactEditor, data: DataTransfer)`

 Insert text data from a `DataTransfer` into the editor.
+Returns true if some content has been effectively inserted.

 ### `setFragmentData(editor: ReactEditor, data: DataTransfer)`